These European Cities Have Stellar Christmas Markets and Festivals—and Fewer Crowds

 Photo by Michael von Aichberger/Shutterstock

 The cobbled squares, historic homes, and enormous, imposing castle in this gorgeous Bavarian town are the perfect setting to make all your Christmas fantasies come true.
-Take the train an hour from Nuremberg, then walk less than 15 minutes from the station to a Christmas market filled with handicrafts by Bavarian artisans.
+Walk less than 15 minutes from the train station to Coburg’s beautiful Christmas market, filled with handicrafts by Bavarian artisans.
 Spectacular lighting displays illuminate the whole city.
-Expect candlelight choir performances, a carousel for kids, horse-and-cart rides through the picturesque streets, and plenty of glühwein to go around.
+Expect candlelight choir performances, a carousel for kids, horse-and-cart rides through the picturesque streets, and plenty of glühwein (mulled wine) to go around.
 Don’t miss the statue of Prince Albert, Queen Victoria’s Coburg-born husband, who famously brought the Christmas tree to England in the 1840s.

-A modern Christmas tree in a town square in Vilnius, Lithuania, with a baroque building and Christmas market tents
+Modern Christmas tree at dusk in town square in Vilnius, with baroque building and Christmas market tents

 Vilnius switches up the style of its Cathedral Square Christmas tree every year.